 Young adults are attending and graduating from higher education in record numbers.
 There were 19.9 million students who attended college and universities in fall 2019.
 Whether you’re pursuing an associate’s, bachelor’s or master’s degree, a postsecondary degree allows you to pursue higher-paying careers that require advanced skills.
 Studies have shown you have a greater potential to earn more money with a college degree than without one.

 The need for a degree is what has driven students to enroll in higher education in such large numbers.
 Young people across the nation are jumping into the college life whole-heartedly, resulting in a better educated and better-prepared generation.

 While the increase in numbers is a promising marker for our society, the students themselves may face some adversity following their graduation.
 The increase in graduates means greater competition for jobs, a competition that is affecting all fields of employment.
-Throw in the fact that our economy is still recovering from the recession of the late 2000’s, making it seem like all of the education in the world won’t help someone get a job.

 Start Your Future Today